 Jennifer Maynard, Ph.D., a chemical engineer in the Cockrell School of Engineering, said, “In the developing world, an estimated 200,000 babies die a year, and that’s where we think we can have a really big impact.
 If we can get our antibodies to these high-risk infants, we could potentially prevent the infection from occurring in the first place.”

-In infants with whooping cough, pertussis toxin is excreted, which damages the immune system and raises the child’s white blood cell counts dangerously high.
+Pertussis toxin is excreted in infants with whooping cough, which damages the immune system and raises the child’s white blood cell counts dangerously high.
 This causes cells to block blood flow to the lungs.

 The new antibodies neutralize the pertussis toxin, which prevents it from binding to healthy cells and stops it from reaching its target within the healthy cell.